Paulina-awr/sale_price/README.md

-# sale_price
+# sale price data analysis
-sale price data analysis
+This is the summary of data analysis for the sales price data from Kaggle